wkumari/draft-chroboczek-intarea-v4-via-v6/draft-chroboczek-intarea-v4-via-v6.md

 originate ICMPv4 packets even when the outgoing interface has not been assigned an IPv4 address.

-In such a situation, if the router has an interface that has been assigned an IPv4 address (other than the loopback address), or if an IPv4 address has been assigned to the router itself (to the "loopback interface"), then that IPv4 address may be used as the source of originated ICMPv4 packets.
-If no IPv4 address is available, the router could use the experimental mechanism described in Requirement R-22 of Section 4.8 [RFC7600], which consists of using the dummy address 192.0.0.8 as the source address of originated ICMPv4 packets.
+In such a situation, if the router has an interface that has been assigned a publicly routable IPv4 address (other than the loopback address), or if an IPv4 address has been assigned to the router itself (to the "loopback interface"), then that IPv4 address may be used as the source of originated ICMPv4 packets.
+If no IPv4 address is available, the router should use the experimental mechanism described in Requirement R-22 of Section 4.8 [RFC7600], which consists of using the dummy address 192.0.0.8 as the source address of originated ICMPv4 packets.
 Note however that using the same address on multiple routers may hamper debugging and fault isolation, e.g., when using the "traceroute" utility.
+Note that this mirrors the behavior in Section 3 of
+{{RFC9229}}.

-{Editor note: It would be surprising to many operators to see something like:
+{Editor note: It might be surprising for operators to see something like:

 ~~~~~~~~
 > $ traceroute -n 8.8.8.8
-traceroute to 8.8.8.8 (8.8.8.8), 64 hops max, 52 byte packets
+traceroute to 8.8.8.8 (8.8.8.8), 64 hops max
  1  192.168.0.1  1.894 ms  1.953 ms  1.463 ms
  2  192.0.0.8  9.012 ms  8.852 ms  12.211 ms
  3  192.0.0.8  8.445 ms  9.426 ms  9.781 ms